-Value Investing & Deep Value Investing For Success
+Value Investing & Deep Value Investing: The Hunt For 100X

 - There are no course requirements and prerequisites

 This course is not just about value investing but it is also about psychology, behavioral finance and acquiring the knowledge to be successful in today's stock markets.
 The only thing that separates you as an investors is your willingness to be rational.
 The ideas in this course are not entirely new but the author makes it a point to introduce a lot of case studies on investments that have worked and also how to find stocks with multibagger potential.

 This course is based mostly on the experience of the author.
 You will find ideas on finding boring stocks that do very well, companies that are practically left for dead and trading at less than liquidation value and also learn how to stalk the mythical 100 baggers where you could possibly turn $1 to $100.